walles/riff/README.md

 - Visualize adding a missing linefeed at end of file properly
 - Visualize missing linefeed at end of file as part of the context properly
+- Refine `ax`->`bx\nc` properly
+- Strip all color from the input before handling it to enable users to set Git's pager.diff and pager.show variables to 'riff' without also needing to set color.diff=false.